n8design/htwoo/docs/how-to/how-to-spfx-angular-elements.md

 Now you are ready to add it to your web part.

-## Modify the manifest to enable theme variants
+## Modify the manifest to enable theme variants In SPFx

 Edit your web part manifest and add the following code.